Daughters of the Samurai: Summary

-Research
+Composition and publication

-Nimura began the research which led her to this book when she came across the memoir of Alice Bacon, who plays a minor role in the resulting biography as an American friend of the girls who briefly lived with them in Japan.
+Prior to beginning the book, Nimura lived for three years in Tokyo and in 2001 completed a masters degree in East Asian studies at Columbia University.
+She began the research which led her to this book when she came across the memoir of Alice Bacon, who plays a minor role in the resulting biography as an American friend of the girls who briefly lived with them in Japan.
 Of the origin of the book, she says:

 The book draws heavily on letters written by Sutematsu and Tsuda to their American friends and family, including from Sutematsu to Alice.
 In an interview with the Japan Times, Nimura described these letters as an unusually fertile resource for biography: "They all found incredible release in writing letters in English back to their friends in America...
 You get these letters that, for Victorian letters, are remarkably frank and have real voices in them.”
 However, Nimura's research on Shige was limited by the fact that the collection of her materials held by her family is not available to the public.

-Nimura located and included many historical photographs.
-Those which were not included in the book are collected at her personal website.
+The book was published by Norton on June 1, 2015 as a hardcover, paperback, audio CD, and ebook.
+It has been translated into Japanese and Chinese.
+Nimura's research also located many historical photographs; those which were not included in the book are collected at her personal website.

 Reception

 When the book was published, the New York Times Sunday Book Review praised the book for its ability to illuminate the different personalities of the three girls and to expand Americans' understanding of the Meiji era.
 The Los Angeles Review Of Books also praised Nimura's historical research.
 The Christian Science Monitor praised the story as inspirational, and the Washington Post praised its ability to make the girls' struggles feel relatable.
-The book also received starred reviews in Kirkus, Publishers Weekly, Library Journal, and Booklist.
+The book received starred reviews in Kirkus, Publishers Weekly, Library Journal, and Booklist.

 The book also received attention in some non-literary media outlets.
-Nimura was interviewed for the Japan Times, which also praised the book, drawing particular attention to the way it humanized Tsuda, a famous figure in Japan, "revered almost as a patron saint" for having founded Tsuda University.
-The book was also reviewed in Vassar: The Alumnae/i Quarterly, highlighting Sutematsu's role in Vassar's history as "the first student of color known to have graduated from Vassar", and the magazine published an excerpt of the book's chapter "At Vassar," describing Sutematsu's time at the school.
+Nimura was interviewed for the Japan Times, which drew particular attention to the way the book humanized Tsuda, a famous figure in Japan who is "revered almost as a patron saint" for having founded Tsuda University.
+The book was also reviewed in Vassar: The Alumnae/i Quarterly, highlighting Sutematsu's role in Vassar's history as "the first student of color known to have graduated from Vassar", and the magazine published an excerpt of the book's chapter on Sutematsu's time at the school.